The internet of the future

 Chat with YouTube Videos

 Dia feels like the natural evolution of the browser.
-It’s evident it was designed ergonomically, tailor-made for the way we naturally work in our browsers.
+Itâs evident it was designed ergonomically, tailor-made for the way we naturally work in our browsers.
 We open several related tabs and cycle back and forth between them, trying to integrate.
-Dia is the natural extension of this.
-This is only the beginning.
+Dia is the natural extension of this, punting that integration process to the AI.
+There is still more to do here.

 My Dia Wishlist